linebender/linebender.github.io/content/wiki/formatting_scheme.md

 <!-- cargo-rdme start -->
 ```

+Note that we previously used `--heading-base-level 0`, because we didn't follow the single `#` 'rule'.
 Intra-doc links to this or other crates must be to `latest` (or `stable` for crates in the Rust distribution).

 We also choose to document the command at the top of `lib.rs` (after the copyright header but before the doc):